Component Selection & Orientation – shadowing, venting, standoffs

 Designing components so conformal coating can actually reach them

-The way you select, place and orient components has a huge impact on how easily a conformal coating can reach all component orientations and how effectively Parylene can access the surfaces that need protection.
+The way you select, place and orient components has a huge impact on how easily conformal coating can reach all relevant surfaces and how effectively Parylene can access the areas that need protection.
 Tall parts, shields, tight gaps and boxed-in areas all create shadowing, voids and trapped material that are difficult to see or fix later.

 Fast read – what matters most

-- Think line-of-sight – if you can’t “see” it, you probably can’t coat it.
+• Think line-of-sight – if you can’t see it, you probably can’t coat it properly.

-- Group tall parts together so they don’t cast random coating shadows.
+• Group tall parts together so they do not cast random coating shadows across critical areas.

 1. Why component orientation matters for coating access

-Most liquid conformal coating processes (spray, selective, dip) rely on a degree of line-of-sight.
+Most liquid conformal coating processes, including spray, selective coating and dip coating, rely on a degree of line-of-sight.
 If a surface is hidden behind a tall component or boxed inside a cavity with no venting, the coating will either:

-Parylene coating is less line-of-sight dependent because it’s a vapour deposition process, but orientation still matters.
-Deep blind pockets or closed cavities with no venting can block monomer flow, and very tight interfaces can act like “contact areas” with minimal coating thickness.
+Parylene coating is less line-of-sight dependent because it is a vapour deposition process, but orientation still matters.
+Deep blind pockets or closed cavities with no venting can block monomer flow, and very tight interfaces can act like contact areas with minimal coating thickness.

 Good conformal coating component orientation is about ensuring that:

-- Inspection teams can see what’s happening with UV light or magnification.
+• Inspection teams can see what is happening with UV light or magnification.

 2. Managing PCB shadowing from tall components